dapplo/Dapplo.Addons/README.md

 Every addon should use Dapplo.Addons as a reference, only the application container should use Dapplo.Addons.Bootstrapper It is heavily based upon Autofac, and can use the Dapplo.Config framework for inserting translations & configurations in your classes.
 The Dapplo.CaliburnMicro project extends this functionality, to have a MVVM application with Composition.

+Disclaimer:
+This project was mainly created for Greenshot, to remove the complexity from there and contain it in a separate project.
+It was written by one person, and still very new, documentation is horrible and the API is not clean yet.
+But I use it in a couple of other projects, this saves me a lot of time and issues!